littleactuary/littleactuary.github.io/about/index.md

 ## About Me

 Hi, my name's Duc-Hien.
 I'm from Vietnam.
 I moved to Paris in 2009 to pursue my higher studies and I've been living here since then.
 I hold a MSc degree in Statistics (Actuarial Science Major) at [**ENSAE ParisTech**](http://www.ensae.fr){:target="_blank"}.
 Associated actuary of the [**French Institue of Actuaries (IA)**](http://www.institutdesactuaires.com){:target="_blank"}, I'm currently working as an Actuarial Consultant.
-Self-taught Data Scientist, I spend my free time learning to code (R, Python and some web programming languages).
+I'm also interested in Data Science and Computer Science.

 <a markdown="0" href="{{ site.url }}/vitae" class="btn">My résumé</a>

 ## About this blog

-This blog is my personal portfolio where I store some of my academic projects and my professional experience in Actuarial and Data Science.
+I created this blog to keep track of my progress on Actuarial and Data Science.
 I'm not an expert in any of these fields and this blog is definitely not a technical ressource.
 Most of my posts aim to give a simple, comprenhensive overview about some particular subjects that I have dealt with.

 You may wonder why the title of this blog is Little Actuary.
 In fact, Big Data is now such a big deal and like many others who are intereted in this phenomenon, I'm trying to understand a part of it and to figure out a way to apply Big Data in my work.
 So, I consider myself as a little actuary in the big world of data.